 If the appeal relates to a complaint made against the Creative Minds executive director, or if the executive director responded to your formal grievance, the complainant may appeal to the Creative Minds Board of Trustees by providing a signed statement of appeal.
-The statement must be delivered in writing either in person or by postal mail to:
+The statement must be delivered in writing via email (board@cmipcs.org) and either in person or by postal mail to:

-Current BoT Chair Creative Minds International PCS 3700 N. Capitol Street NW #217 Sherman Building Washington, DC 20011-8400
+Chair, Board of Trustees Creative Minds International PCS 3700 N. Capitol Street NW #217 Sherman Building Washington, DC 20011-8400